Rock 'n' Roll Rebels: History

-Deep South Championship Wrestling (1987-1988)
+Deep South Wrestling (1987–1988)

 After working as an enhancement talent for the World Wrestling Federation, Greg Evans joined Jody Hamilton's Deep South Wrestling (DSW) promotion.
 It was there that he first teamed with Richard Sartain, forming the young duo of "The Rock 'n Roll Rebels".
 The name was derivative of several other "Rock n Roll" themed teams of the time, such as The Rock 'n Roll Express, The Midnight Rockers, The Southern Rockers, and The Rock 'n' Roll RPMs.
 On May 1, 1987 they would face Bad Company (The Nightmare and Steve "The Brawler" Lawler) at Ware County Junior High in Waycross, Georgia.
 Evans and Surtain would go on to face multiple teams within the promotion over the next two years, and were described by Greg Oliver in the 2005 book "The Pro Wrestling Hall of Fame: The Tag-Teams" as having "clicked very well.
 They could have been in any territory."
-Deep South Championship wrestling would close in October 1988, leaving the Rebels in search for a new promotion.
+Deep South Wrestling would close in October 1988, leaving the Rebels in search for a new promotion.